HP Pavilion dv9000 series: Known issues

-Display hinges fracturing
+Fracturing display hinges

-Between November 2008 and May 2009, HP recalled many notebooks made by the company due to a design fault that would potentially cause one or both of the hinges to break off or fracture.
+Between November 2008 and May 2009, HP recalled many notebooks made by the company due to a design fault that would potentially cause one or both of the hinges to fracture or break off.
 The use of thin flexible aluminium within a critical location of stress and tension to hold up the large LCD screen was considered a poor choice for a product designed to be opened and closed frequently, resulting in broken or fractured hinges.
 The right-side hinge will most likely fail; it is not a question of if, but when; but it is not difficult or expensive to replace it as long as no other damage occurred to it when it broke at the time of failure.
 One sign of a failed hinge is a slight cracking sound on either side of the laptop when closing the lid.
-If the user does not use their laptop in the event of a hinge failure, no further damage is likely to occur, however reopening it back up will result in permanent damage to the rear cover due to the failed hinges, making repairs very difficult and expensive.
+If the user does not use their laptop in the event of a hinge failure, no further damage is likely to occur, but reopening it will result in permanent damage to the rear cover due to the failed hinges, making repairs very difficult and expensive.

 These issues (among others) led to poor customer service from HP's warranty department; one disappointed customer even reported to a service representative warning them to just "leave the laptop open and don't close the lid, or it may break".
-Many customers also believed that HP is not standing by with their products, only offering a short 6-month period for repairs; which will simply reoccur due to the poor design of the hinges.
+Many customers also believed that HP is not standing by with their products, only offering a short 6-month period for repairs, which will simply reoccur due to the poor design of the hinges.

 OEM hinges are made of aluminium, which can be distinguished by the shiny silver quality of the lower hinge assembly.
 Aftermarket replacements are made out of cast with a dull gray color and will not fit properly, nor are the threads properly tapped into the right side mounting holes.
 This can make replacing the hinges a non-trivial task.

 This defect is found on the HP Pavilion dv2000/dv6000/dv9000 series of laptops, and was partly remedied with the later models of the HP Pavilion dv series of laptops/notebooks (e.g. dv2/dv3/dv4/dv5/dv6/dv7) as they use a different design for the hinges.